Have you ever wondered, “What exactly is my purpose on our little shining blue ball floating around in our vast universe?”

 I know.
 Not on my side of Ireland.

 I still find myself near Dublin Bay, the Irish sea and somewhere between the Hill of Tara and the foothills of the Wicklow Mountains.

 And therefore, nowhere near the Atlantic and Macgilly’s mountain range if anyone has difficulty interpreting a map of Ireland.

 The sheep, dogs and human additions to my life are still missing also, but I am still in the same house that became a home near Dublin’s ancient east coast, where parks and trees are aplenty.
 It is also where I have been collecting a record number of medical appointments since moving here in 2002.

 You see, some people collect children.
-Others raise cars and others again, a combination of the two.
-Yes, you can consider them pretty standard in that regard, and fair play to them.
+Others raise cars and others again, a mixed-up combination of the two.
+Yes, you can consider these people pretty standard in that regard, and fair play to them.

 I, however, collect hospital visits, goals, dreams, memories, vistas I always wanted to see, beautifully covered boxes, books, stones found on beaches around Ireland, diplomas and names of dog breeds I love.

 My choice of things to collect may seem different to many, but that’s OK.
 “Each to their own,” as we say in Ireland.

 I still dream about the Atlantic Ocean and MacG’s mountains, or about any sea or mountain around Ireland for that matter.
 This girl hasn’t been running up hills or rolling downhill for a decade, now, but despite technicolour rainbows and bright dreams that blur the sight in my eyes and sets of trigeminal neuralgia, I wouldn’t

 roll rule it out in my hopes and dreams at all.